hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 - Managing team membership and organization-level permissions granted to the team
 - Viewing the full list of teams, both visible and secret
 - Managing [organization settings][]

+In free organizations, the owners team is limited to five members.
+In paid organizations, the size of the owners team is not limited.

 ## Managing Teams